duyhong/Blocipedia/README.md

 * Markdown: Use the [Redcarpet](https://github.com/vmg/redcarpet) gem to parse Markdown syntax.

-* Wiki Collaborators: add and remove collaborators for my private wikis.
+* Wiki Collaborators: add and remove collaborators for your private wikis.

 ## Configuration
 ### Mac and Linux Users